renderedtext/semaphore-docs-new/source/docs/available-environment-variables.md

   </tbody>
 </table>

-You can find more information about available databases on Semaphore [here](/docs/databases.html).

 Rails users, note that Semaphore does not set `RAILS_ENV` or `RACK_ENV`.
 On one occasion we did start setting them to "test" but too many projects experienced unexpected problems.